Engaging Students in Community Grantmaking in the Age of COVID-19

 Teachers began to shift their lessons online with “virtual site visits.”
 They got creative and asked nonprofits to send in videos, schedule Zoom calls, and complete online “scavenger hunt” activities for students to complete their research on local nonprofits.

-Without being able to meet in person, teachers helped their classes reach consensus in a whole variety of creative ways.
-Zoom meetings, Google Classroom polls, assigning remote presentations to allow students to advocate for specific nonprofits to other classmates.
+Without being able to meet in person, teachers helped their classes reach consensus in a whole variety of creative ways: Zoom meetings, Google Classroom polls and remote presentations where students advocate for specific nonprofits to other classmates.

 Community 101 has always heavily emphasized community and it has been an incredible privilege to witness teachers finding ways to not only maintain but build up their classroom communities.
 Many teachers took the opportunity to ask students to reflect on the changing needs in their local communities in light of the pandemic we are facing.
 Ultimately, more than half of the classes reevaluated their own mission statements for the year or reached out to nonprofits who had applied for C101 funds to ask what their changing needs may have been.